Any-moose registration hunt to open March 1

 Hunters are prohibited from shooting a cow accompanied by a calf.

-“Because the harvest quota is relatively few moose, hunters are required to report harvested moose within 2 days,” Stout said.
+“Because the harvest quota is relatively few moose, hunters are required to report harvested moose within two days,” Stout said.

 Permits are available online beginning Feb.
 23 or at license vendors in Nulato and Kaltag.
 Only Alaska residents who have not harvested a moose since July 1, 2022, may participate in the hunt.